bhauman/bhauman.github.com/drafts/tyranny-of-domain-state-and-primacy-of-inputs.md

 Your COO comes by and says "Hey I was on the site yesteday afternoon and when I saved a todo it didn't take."
 Well that's just great.
-You haven't touched the Todo code in 3 months and all the commits you have made recently are no where near todo code path.
+You haven't touched the Todo code in 3 months and all the commits you have made recently are no where near the todo codepath.
 In short, you have no idea what could be causing a problem in the todos.
 Your only recourse is to guess, read code, look at commits and slueth your way towards a possible explaination.
 Too many times, we come away with shrugged